 Until Missouri medical marijuana dispensaries open, patients will have to quietly source their seeds from anywhere they can find them.

 For more information check out this seed bank and download their FREE grow guide!

 Caregivers can grow for up to three qualifying patients.
 Caregivers are also allowed to register as a patient as well.
 However, they must pay a $100 fee for the grow certificate.
 In addition, they must pay $100 for a grow certificate as a caregiver if they wish to grow medical marijuana for three patients in addition to themselves.

 When applying to become a caregiver for a patient, the caregiver must fill out the authorization form with the patient's ID number from their medical marijuana card.

 This totals in at 18 plants and 12 ounces of dried unprocessed marijuana per patient.
 Caregivers must clearly label each plant with the dedicated patient's name on it.
 If a patient wishes to remove a caregiver's right to grow for them, the caregiver must dispose of the crops at a local dispensary.

 Caregivers can possess up to a 90-day supply of dried marijuana in addition to the 18 plants we discussed above for each patient.
 The caregiver is solely responsible for operating in a closed facility that can be locked.

 How to Grow Medical Marijuana

-So now that you've registered as a patient with the DHSS and you've registered as a caregiver.
-How do you grow your own pot?
+So now that you've registered as a patient with the DHSS and you've registered as a caregiver, how do you grow your own marijuana?